jpillora/chisel/README.md

 	  --port, Defines the HTTP listening port (defaults to 8080).

-	  --key, An optional string to seed the generation of a ECC public and private key pair.
+	  --key, An optional string to seed the generation of a ECDSA public and private key pair.
 All commications will be secured using this key pair.
 Share the resulting fingerprint with clients to prevent man-in-the-middle attacks.